Rickaym/discord-ext-i18n/README.md

 ## Quick Example

 **Required Steps**:
-- Subclass the `discord.ext.i18n.preprocess.Detector` class to define your own language getter. (this getter is called with an ID of *users/guild/channel* to see if it has a language attached)
+- Subclass the `discord.ext.i18n.preprocess.Detector` class to define your own language getter. (this getter is called with an ID of *users / guilds / channels* to see if it has a language attached)
 - Instantiate a `discord.ext.i18n.Agent` class to inject
 - Make a command so that users can set preferences.